pingcap/dm/tests/README.md

 ## Preparations

-1. The following five executables must be copied or generated or linked into these locations, `mydumper` and `sync_diff_inspector` can be downloaded from [tidb-enterprise-tools-latest-linux-amd64](http://download.pingcap.org/tidb-enterprise-tools-latest-linux-amd64.tar.gz):
+1. The following executables must be copied or generated or linked into these locations, `mydumper` and `sync_diff_inspector` can be downloaded from [tidb-enterprise-tools-latest-linux-amd64](http://download.pingcap.org/tidb-enterprise-tools-latest-linux-amd64.tar.gz):

     * `bin/tidb-server`
     * `bin/sync_diff_inspector`